Yashas14/Yashas14/README.md

 🌍 Based in India
 ✉️ Reach out to me at [yashasd2004@gmail.com](mailto:yashasd2004@gmail.com)
-🤝 Open to collaborations in the Intersection of Machine Learning and Data Science, projects.
+🤝 Open to collaborations in the Intersection of Generative AI, Artificial Intelligence, Machine Learning and Data Science, projects.

 ## Skills